Everyday Wanderer Logo

 What do Mardi Gras Colors Mean?

-Mardi Gras colors are purple, gold, and green.
+The official colors of Mardi Gras are purple, gold, and green.
 Once again, this tradition dates back to Russian Grand Duke Alexis’s 1872 visit to Mardi Gras.
 The three hues are said to be tied to these virtues:

 • Purple symbolizes justice,